-To understand why, consider this call graph for fibonacci with n=4:
+To understand why, consider Figure 11.2, which shows the call graph for fibonacci with n=4:

 A call graph shows a set of function frames, with lines connecting each frame to the frames of the functions it calls.
 At the top of the graph, fibonacci with n=4 calls fibonacci with n=3 and n=2.
 In turn, fibonacci with n=3 calls fibonacci with n=2 and n=1.
 And so on.